Reference architecture: Up to 60 RPS or 3,000 users

 Due to Gitaly having notable input and output requirements, we strongly recommend that all Gitaly nodes use solid-state drives (SSDs).
 These SSDs should have a throughput of at least 8,000 input/output operations per second (IOPS) for read operations and 2,000 IOPS for write operations.
 If you’re running the environment on a Cloud provider, refer to their documentation about how to configure IOPS correctly.

-Gitaly servers must not be exposed to the public internet, as Gitaly’s network traffic is unencrypted by default.
+Gitaly servers must not be exposed to the public internet, as network traffic on Gitaly is unencrypted by default.
 The use of a firewall is highly recommended to restrict access to the Gitaly server.
 Another option is to use TLS.

 For configuring Gitaly you should note the following: